 Director of Engagement

-We use our equality and Diversity reports to identify gaps and concerns and then these become our priorities for the following 12 months.
-A sort of impact assessment of what our workforce looks like and then what we propose to do about it.
-There are some brilliant NHS Wide pieces of work going on at the moment looking at gaps in the treatment of some equality groups.
-So BME staff and White Staff, Men and Women and Disabled and non-disabled people.
-Why is it that its harder for some of these groups to get promoted/avoid formal disciplinary action or get continuous professional development?
+We use our equality and diversity reports to identify gaps and concerns and then these become our priorities for the following 12 months.
+They’re a sort of impact assessment of what our workforce looks like and then what we propose to do about it.
+There are some brilliant NHS-wide pieces of work going on at the moment looking at gaps in the treatment of some equality groups.
+We are asking: why is it that its harder for some groups to get promoted, access continuous professional development, or to avoid formal disciplinary action?

 Finally I am so proud to work in a place which I believe has some excellent examples of what we are trying to achieve.
-But it isn’t badged as equality and inclusion its just part of every day how we treat each other.
+But it isn’t badged as equality and inclusion: it’s just part of how we treat each other every day.
 Staff are confident and proud of their heritage and their achievements and so are we.”

 I welcome any suggestions or comments and can be contacted via firstname.lastname@example.org